aschroeder2/aschroeder-readme/README.md

 ### Family
 * My immediate family consists of my husband Zach and our two dogs Monti and Sady
-* Before too long I will extend our family with the addition of a hedgehog (life long dream!)
 * I have extended family scattered all over the USA, and I love to take long weekends to visit them

 ### Hobbies